Looking for practical advice for being more chill? Here are 30 simple tips for you.

 I know of a colleague who once said she created the alter ego of a “white man” in her mind.

-She knew she wasn’t a man, but every time she had a sales call with big software companies, she got into that alter ego—it made her confident and assertive.
-I found it weird at the time, but soon after, she grew quickly to the top of the career ladder.
+She knew she wasn’t a man, but every time she had sales calls with big software companies, she got into that alter ego.
+She said it made her confident and assertive.

 Likewise, I think this advice would be helpful for you today.
 Create a chill version of yourself in your mind.